oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup.md

   - Navigate to the "Identity" , "Users" screen and add a user called "api.user"

+    - Click the **Create User** button
+    - Enter the name= **api.user**
+      - Enter a description
+    - Click **Create**

+  - The user is now visible in the list of users, click on the user name **api.user** to see the details

   - Add an API key: you need a private/public key pair, and you need to paste the public one into the key field.

     - You can use the following [OpenSSL](http://www.openssl.org/) commands to generate the key pair in the required PEM format.
 If you're using Windows, you'll need to install [Git Bash for Windows](https://git-scm.com/download/win) and run the commands with that tool.

   - Open a console window and execute following commands

     - ```
         mkdir ./mykey
       openssl genrsa -out ./mykey/api_key.pem 2048
         openssl rsa -pubout -in ./mykey/api_key.pem -out ./mykey/api_key_public.pem
         ```

     - For more details on this key creation, see the [documentation](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).

+  - Once you have the key pair available, return to the detailed screen of the **api.user**

+    - Click on the **Add Public Key** button
+    - Either select the local file containing the public key, or paste the content of the file into the "Public Key" field.
+    - Click **Add** to create the key

   - Copy the fingerprint of your API key in a temporary file

   - Copy the OCID of this new user in a temporary file

   ![alt text](images/devcs/OCI_user_details_new.png)